 2. Katie Shen; Sterling, VA; "Census of HII Regions in SDSS."

 The Award Telescope:

-The first-place winner will receive a 5-inch refractor telescope.
-This prize is made possible by the generosity of Explore Scientific which is also contributing significantly to the administration of the NYAA program.
-The winner also receives an all-expenses-paid trip to the Leagues national convention (ALCon) to receive the award.
+The first-place winner will receive a fine telescope made possible by the generosity of Explore Scientific, which also contributes significantly to the administration of the NYAA program.
+The first-place and second-place winners receive an expense-paid trip to the Astronomical League national convention (AlCon) to receive their awards.

 Special plaques are presented to the first, second and third place winners at the league’s national convention each summer.
 Announcements regarding the top finishers will also be submitted to the major national astronomy magazines, the League’s quarterly magazine, the Reflector and to the top finishers’ local news media.

 Horkheimer and NYA Award Expenses and Reimbursements